Is your business less-than-jiving? Have you started talking to inanimate objects? Does the local barista look wary or annoyed when you approach him?

 What are people already paying you for?
 What are people asking for?
 How can you sell a little bit more than yesterday and trim back your expenses just a tad, in the process?

 Focus on your profit (not your revenue) and remember that if it feels easy to make money doing a particular thing, it’s likely because it’s a natural strength of yours.
+This is a great time to revisit and rewrite your website sales pages too.

 Making money doesn’t have to be hard.
 Consider raising your prices (yes, even when business is slow), look at how you can better position your business to attract your perfect-fit clients, and more effectively communicate the value of what your business offers.